 David has a subspecialty focusing on renewable energy development, having worked with many clients to bring utility-scale wind and solar facilities online in Oregon, California, and elsewhere.
-David has represented clients before and serves as a hearings officer for the Oregon Energy Facility Siting Council.
-He is a member of the firm's Energy Law practice group and often speaks and writes on land use topics as they relate to renewable energy.
+David has represented clients before and has served as a hearings officer for the Oregon Energy Facility Siting Council.
+He is a member of the firm’s Energy Law practice group and often writes on land use topics as they relate to renewable energy.

 Beyond land use, David has a robust real estate transactional practice, representing owners and developers in a wide range of title, finance, transactional, leasing, and regulatory matters.
 He has handled the real estate aspects of several complex mergers, acquisitions and bankruptcies, including the $1.2 billion sale of 146 senior housing facilities arising out of the bankruptcy of Sunwest, at the time the nation’s largest privately-held senior housing provider.
 He also regularly counsels developers and owners on the intricacies of Oregon law related to owners’ associations and restrictive covenants.

 David’s clients repeatedly praise his direct advice, quickness to grasp key issues, and efficiency in completing work on time and under budget.
 Clients and decision-makers alike compliment his clear, concise, and forthright explanation of complicated issues and presentation of legal arguments.